warehouse-web/warehouse/content/shop/2022-05-20-reading-my-panties-issue-1-a-collective-manifesto.md

       scrutinise and discuss.

-      The first issue of the zine, 'A Collective Manifesto', includes ten women's stories of scrutinising panties, exposing how social constructs—self-objectification, gender regulations, conventional
+      The first issue of the zine, _A Collective Manifesto_, includes ten women's stories of scrutinising panties, exposing how social constructs—self-objectification, gender regulations, conventional
       chastity, taboos, slut-shaming, body-shaming, etc.— hinder women’s sense